sagemath/trac_to_gh/Issue 7941.md

 # Issue 7941: sage -tp N should store times when some files fail

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7941

 Original creator: rlm